Several Criteria Are Applied To The Naming Of Muscles

 • Directional modifiers like anterior, posterior, superficial, and deep further refine the position, e.g., anterior tibialis versus posterior tibialis.

-By linking the name to a specific body area, the nomenclature reduces ambiguity, especially when multiple muscles share similar functions Still holds up..
+By linking the name to a specific body area, the nomenclature reduces ambiguity, especially when multiple muscles share similar functions But it adds up..

 2. Shape and Appearance

-Many muscles are named for their visual characteristics, often using Latin or Greek descriptors.
+Many muscles are named for their visual characteristics, often using Latin or Greek descriptors And that's really what it comes down to..

 • Rectus (straight) – rectus abdominis runs straight along the midline of the abdomen.